woodywff/brats_2019/README.md

-# Solution to BraTS 2019
+# A 3D U-Net Based Solution to BraTS 2019
 ## Introduction
 This is my solution used for the participation of MICCAI BraTS 2019 competation.
-For more information about the tasks please refer to their [homepage](https://www.med.upenn.edu/cbica/brats2019.html).
+For more information about tasks in BraTS 2019 please refer to their [homepage](https://www.med.upenn.edu/cbica/brats2019.html).

+I've only touched the segmentation task(task1) and the survival task(task2).

 ## Development Environment
+Both my desktop and laptop had contributed a lot during the project.

 Desktop:
 - gtx1080ti
 - ubuntu16.04 + virtualenv + python==3.5.2 + tensorflow-gpu==1.11.0 + keras==2.2.4